18 states sue U.S. Education Department over student loan relief — Nigeria Today

 18 states sue U.S. Education Department over student loan relief

-More than one-third of U.S. states on Thursday sued the U.S. Education Department and its Secretary, Betsy DeVos, over recent decision to suspend rules intended to speedily cancel student-loan debt of people defrauded by for-profit Corinthian Colleges Inc and others.
-DeVos suspended the rules on June 15 due to take effect on July 1,…
+The rules were suspended on June 15 due to take effect on July 1.

-The post 18 states sue U.S. Education Department over student loan relief appeared first on The Herald Nigeria.
+The post 18 states sue U.S. Education Department over student loan relief appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share